Rapides Parish Coliseum: 2017 Renovations

-In October 2008, a report was produced for the Rapides Parish Police Jury that estimates the total cost of repairs and needed updates to be $10 million.
-On November 6, 2012, Rapides Parish voters approved a $23 million bond issue back by a $2.5 million property tax for the coliseum.
-Also approved was a $1 million tax to pay for the coliseum maintenance and operations for a period of 20 years.
+In October 2008, a report was produced for the Rapides Parish Police Jury that estimated the total cost of repairs and needed updates to be $10 million.
+On November 6, 2012, Rapides Parish voters approved a $23 million bond issue backed by a $2.5 million property tax for the coliseum.
+Also approved was a $1 million tax to pay for the coliseum maintenance and operations for 20 years.
 The $23 million taxes would pay for renovation projects that included an expanded seating capacity, a new 3-story lobby, sky boxes and exhibition hall, improved electrical systems and roofing, new rest rooms, stages, dressing rooms, and a basketball floor, and a rebuilt parking space.
 The coliseum also features a new center-hung video display.
 The renovation was designed to give the coliseum a modern appeal and attract larger events for the Rapides Parish area.

-Start of construction for the project was delayed due to the Rapides Parish Police Jury's difficulty of obtaining a permit to begin the renovations because of dispute between them and the city of Alexandria over the Rapides Parish Coliseum parking lot issue which was eventually settled.
+Start of construction for the project was delayed due to the Rapides Parish Police Jury's difficulty in obtaining a permit to begin the renovations because of a dispute between them and the city of Alexandria over the Rapides Parish Coliseum parking lot issue, which was eventually settled.
 The project officially began in April 2015.
-Renovation was completed and the coliseum held their grand opening on February 10, 2017.
+Renovation was completed, and the coliseum held its grand opening on February 10, 2017.

 Seating capacity

-The arena as a concert venue can seat 8,000 for end-stage shows and 10,000 for a center-stage shows.
+The arena as a concert venue can seat 8,000 for end-stage shows and 10,000 for center-stage shows.
 For open floor shows, the arena can seat 7,000.
 For basketball games, the venue can seat 8,900.

 The maximum seating capacity history for the venue has gone as follows: